 Producers: Steven Tyler, Joe Perry, Mark Hudson, Marti Frederiksen

-Of all of Aerosmith’s albums, I consider Just Push Play to be the greatest outlier even more so than Rock in a Hard Place.
+Of all of Aerosmith’s albums, I consider Just Push Play to be the biggest outlier even more so than Rock in a Hard Place.
 Though the latter lacked Joe Perry and Brad Whitford, it retained the production work of Jack Douglas and the overall Blues-based sound that Aerosmith had perfected in the ’70s.
 But Just Push Play almost sounds like a different band altogether featuring strange almost Hip-Hop based beats and more Pop-oriented songs like the title track and “Jaded,” which went on to be a Top 10 smash.
-The album was Aerosmith’s first since Done with Mirrors to fail to reach No. 1 on the Billboard albums chart (though it did peak at No. 2) and has received a lot of hate from fans and band members alike (Joe Perry has even cited it as his least favorite).
+The album was Aerosmith’s first since Done with Mirrors to fail to reach No. 1 on the Billboard albums chart (though it did peak at No. 2) and has received a lot of criticism from fans and band members alike (Joe Perry has even cited it as his least favorite).
 Though it’s true the album does contain its fair share of sleepers (“Outta Your Head,” “Light Inside”), it also has some nice highlights like the Joe Perry led “Drop Dead Gorgeous” and the sentimental “Fly Away From Here.”
-It’s far from Aerosmith’s best, but I must confess to always retaining a soft spot for Just Push Play because it finds the band attempting to excel outside its comfort zone.
+It’s far from Aerosmith’s best, but I must confess to retaining a soft spot for Just Push Play because it finds the band attempting to excel outside its comfort zone.

 9. Get a Grip